aviral2552/cleanmymac/README.md

 `$ cleanmymac cleanup`

+## Uninstallation

+Note: Uninstallation is not required for updates.
+Clean My macOS has a self-updated script that executes on every run.

+To uninstall, run the following command in terminal

+`~/.cleanmymac/setup/uninstall.sh`

 ## How do cleaners work

 Cleaners are located under `~/.cleanmymac/cleaners` directory.
 You may remove the cleaners that are not applicable on your system.